 Tracks can be curated or fully personalized agenda, often supported by AI-driven recommendations.

 Language Translation – Event organizers with a global audience need to consider its audience language needs.

-- Translation – Translation refers to converting written words into another language.
+- Translation – This applies to the virtual environment rooms and spaces.
+Translation refers to converting written words into another language.
 This applies to the text inside the virtual environment (registration and login pages, rooms, spaces and navigation).
 If this is necessary for your audience, make sure that the virtual conference platform supports multiple languages.

 Time Zone Planning – At a physical event speakers, attendees and sponsors are all on the same time zone.
 This make setting the agenda and timing for presentations, networking, exhibit hall/booth open hours, lunches, and happy hours a somewhat easy task.
 Planning a virtual event, on the other hand, with a global audience joining from different time zones can be much more challenging.
 Here are tips for planning a virtual conference with a global audience: